mahdiuzzaman/cicd/README.md

 A pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
 A Python flask app, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-# How run the project
+# How to run the project

-## Directly running in localhost/linux machine
+## Directly running inside localhost/linux machine
 * Install python 3.7 by running `sudo apt install python3.7`
 * Go to project directory
 * Run `make setup`